History of the Tennessee Titans: 1999: Super Bowl run

 In 1999, Adelphia Coliseum, now known as Nissan Stadium, was completed and the newly christened Titans had a grand season, finishing with a 13–3 record – the best season in franchise history.
 They won their first game as the "Titans," defeating the Bengals before a sold out stadium (Every game since the Titans moved to Nashville has been sold out).
 They did not lose a game at home and finished one game behind the Jacksonville Jaguars for the AFC Central title.
 Tennessee then won their first round playoff game over the Buffalo Bills on a designed play, known as "Home Run Throwback" in the Titans playbook, that is commonly referred to as the "Music City Miracle": Tight-end Frank Wycheck made a lateral pass to Kevin Dyson on a kickoff return with 16 seconds left in the game and the Titans trailing by one point; Dyson returned the pass 75 yards for a touchdown to win the game.
 After replay review, the call on the field was upheld as a touchdown.
-The original play did not call for Dyson to be on the field and he was only involved due to an injury of another player.
+The original play did not call for Dyson to be on the field and he was only involved due to an injury of another player, Derrick Mason.
 The Titans went on to defeat the Indianapolis Colts in Indianapolis, and then defeated the Jaguars in Jacksonville in the AFC Championship Game.
 The Titans' magnificent season led to a trip to Super Bowl XXXIV, where they lost to the St. Louis Rams when Kevin Dyson was tackled one yard short of the end zone (preserving a 23–16 Rams' lead) as regulation time expired, in a play known as "The Tackle."